ibm-cloud-docs/solution-tutorials/mean-stack.md

    mongo
 ```

 If your connection is successful, then your MongoDB database is already running.
 If not, make sure that your local MongoDB database is started by following the steps at Install MongoDB Community Edition.
 Often, MongoDB is installed, but you still need to start it by running mongod.
 When you're done testing your MongoDB database, type Ctrl+C in the terminal.

-### Create local Node.js app
+## Create  Node.js application
-In this step, you set up the local Node.js project.

-**Clone the sample application**
+This guide uses a sample MEAN stack ([MongoDB](https://www.mongodb.org/), [Express](http://expressjs.com/), [AngularJS](https://angularjs.org/) and [Node.js](https://nodejs.org/)) application.

 1. In the terminal window, cd to a working directory.
 Run the following command to clone the sample repository.
   ```sh
      git clone https://github.com/IBM-Bluemix/nodejs-MEAN-stack
   ```
   This sample repository contains a copy of the [MEAN.js repository](https://github.com/IBM-Bluemix/nodejs-MEAN-stack).

-### Run the application
-1. Run the following commands to install the required packages.
+2. Run the following commands to install the required packages.
   ```sh
      cd nodejs-MEAN-stack
      npm install
   ```
-2. Rename .env.example file to .env.
+3. Rename .env.example file to .env.
 Edit the contents as needed, at a minimum adding your own SESSION_SECRET.
-3. Run node server.js to start your app
+4. Run node server.js to start your app
   ```
      node server.js
   ```